 … Spotted Eagle Rays!

-Despite what you may think, the photo above was not taken with an underwater camera, but actually high and dry on the dock above through about two feet of water — the visibility was phenomenal to say the least.
+Despite what you may think, the photo above was not taken with an underwater camera, but actually high and dry from the dock through about two feet of water — the visibility was phenomenal, to say the least.

 Oh, not to mention a fairly large Southern Stingray which enjoyed circling the island (we would see this guy at various points cruising along)

-I’m not really sure what to make of this dilapidated stilted structure with what appears to be a dive flag painted on its rusty roof, but it certainly is a prominent feature of the island.
+I’m not really sure what to make of this dilapidated stilted structure with what appears to be a dive flag painted on its rusty roof, but it certainly is a prominent feature on the island.